janbodnar/Python-Datovy-Analytik-Skolenie/statistics.md

 Correlation is a measure that expresses the extent to which two variables are linearly
 related, meaning they change together at a constant rate.
 It's a common tool for describing
 simple relationships without making a statement about cause and effect.

+The correlation is quantified by the *correlation coefficient*, often denoted as `r`, which
+measures the strength of the linear relationship between two variables1.
+The correlation
+coefficient ranges from `-1` to `+1`.
+A correlation coefficient close to `0` indicates a weak linear
+relationship.
+Positive `r` values indicate a positive correlation.

 ```python
 import statistics